 Anyhow, whether or not Kristen Stewart returns for the Snow White and the Huntsman prequel, even if only in a cameo – perhaps drinking some sparkling apple cider in the background – there’s no dearth of movie projects for the 24-year-old actress.
 It should be noted that none of the titles listed below is a major studio production.

-Kristen Stewart movies – whether screened at festivals, currently in production, in the can, or in various pre-production stages – include Olivier Assayas' Clouds of Sils Maria, a 2014 Cannes Film Festival entry that also features Juliette Binoche and Chloë Grace Moretz; Peter Sattler's political drama Camp X-Ray, screened at the 2014 Sundance Film Festival, and co-starring Peyman Moaadi; Richard Glatzer and Wash Westmoreland's Still Alice, a family drama starring Julianne Moore in the title role, and also featuring Kate Bosworth, Hunter Parrish, and Alec Baldwin; and Nima Nourizadeh's action-comedy American Ultra, co-starring 2010 Best Actor Oscar nominee Jesse Eisenberg (The Social Network).
-(See also: Kristen Stewart joins Julianne Moore in Alzheimer's drama Still Alice.)
+Kristen Stewart movies – whether screened at festivals, currently in production, in the can, or in various pre-production stages – include Olivier Assayas’ Clouds of Sils Maria, a 2014 Cannes Film Festival entry that also features Juliette Binoche and Chloë Grace Moretz; Peter Sattler’s political drama Camp X-Ray, screened at this year’s Sundance Film Festival, and co-starring Peyman Moaadi; Richard Glatzer and Wash Westmoreland’s Still Alice, a family drama starring Julianne Moore in the title role, and also featuring Kate Bosworth, Hunter Parrish, and Alec Baldwin; and Nima Nourizadeh’s action-comedy American Ultra, co-starring 2010 Best Actor Oscar nominee Jesse Eisenberg (The Social Network).
+(Check out: Kristen Stewart joins Julianne Moore in Alzheimer’s drama Still Alice.)